s-ball/qtimgren/README.md

 ## Disclaimer: beta quality

 All functionalities are now implemented, and the underlying pyimgren module has been used for years.
-I trust it enough to handle my own photographies with it.
+I trust it enough to handle my own photographs with it.
 Yet it still lacks a decent documentation, and has not been extensively tested